GenericMappingTools/gmt/trunk/doc/rst/source/GMT_API.rst

 set up the *GMT* machinery and its internal variables used for map projections, plotting, i/o, etc. The initialization also allocates space for internal structures used to register resources.
-The ``pad`` argument sets the default padding used internally for grids.
-GMT uses 2 so that various operations involving boundary conditions can be applied.
-However, if your project has no need for this you may set ``pad`` to 0.
+The ``pad`` argument sets how many rows and columns should be used for padding for grids and images so that boundary conditions can be applied. *GMT* uses 2 so we recommend that value.
 The ``mode`` argument is currently unused and reserved for future expansion.
 Should something go wrong then ``API`` will be returned as ``NULL``.

 Register input or output resources
 ----------------------------------